openedx/openedx-events/docs/concepts/events-vs-filters.rst

 Events
 ------

-Events are Open edX-specific Django signals sent in specific places in the Open edX platform.
-Signal handlers can then be hooked into these signals to perform additional processing based on the event data.
+Events are Open edX-specific Django signals sent in specific places on the Open edX platform.
+They allow developers to listen to these signals and perform additional processing based on the event data.

 For a more detailed explanation of Open edX Events, see the rest of the Open edX Events documentation.